 The Kintyre Way

-The second edition of this essential trail guide has been fully updated for 2011 and contains all you need to plan and enjoy your holiday on the Kintyre Way:
+The second edition of this essential trail guide was last fully updated in 2011 for various route changes.
+The book contains all you need to plan and enjoy your holiday on the Kintyre Way:

-- the Kintyre Way step-by-step, with summaries of distance, terrain and refreshment stops
+- summaries of each section, with distance, terrain and refreshment stops

 - habitats and wildlife